Faiza-syed/Emergency-control-network/README.md

 # Emergency-control-network

-This project represents a network topology designed for efficient communication using RIP (Routing Information Protocol) for dynamic routing, VLANs for network segmentation, and assigned gateways for inter-network communication.
-The topology includes multiple subnets with distinct VLANs, switches, routers, and a centralized control center.
+This project demonstrates a simulated network topology featuring:

+- RIP Routing Protocol for dynamic route management.
+- VLANs to segment the network for efficiency and security.
+- Assigned Gateways to enable inter-VLAN and inter-network communication.

+**Key Components**
+- Routing Protocol: RIP (Routing Information Protocol)
+- Switching: VLANs for isolating and managing traffic
+- IP Addressing: Gateways assigned to each VLAN
+- Centralized Control: For managing and monitoring network operations